Jun 01, 23 11:48 PM

 There is no specific warranty offered by the manufacturer so any issues are to be handled directly by the vendor.
 But it's KoA, so your in safe hands..

 Balaur Arms are primarily well know for their range of European medieval swords - namely a selection of Viking Swords to arming swords and longswords from the high medieval period.
-Due to Indian export law, all swords are shipped unsharpened - however some vendors offer a sharpening service for a few dollars more if so desired.

-To keep labor costs down, the forge uses such equipment as CNC lathes, power hammers and other cost/time saving measures.
+While the location and specializtions of each forge is different, the blades are primarily made from quality 5160 spring steel and to keep labor costs down, the forge uses such equipment as CNC lathes, power hammers and other cost/time saving measures.

 Swords are well tempered (to a HRC of 53, which is ideal for a medieval sword) and exhibit excellent flexibility as clearly shown in the picture to the left (though we do not recommend frequent flex testing - doing it too much will cause micro cracks no matter how well the sword is made and what brand makes it.
 Swords were originally designed for fighting, not bending in some kind of medieval strong man competition, and were often bent and folded when offered to the dead),

 Below is a video showing the time saving (and thus, money saving) use of a Power hammer.
 And before you get carried away and say "that's not traditional!
-What about a hammer and anvil?"
+What about a hammer and anvil?" hate to burst your bubble, but Power hammers are used to make Nihonto in Japan worth many thousands of dollars - so if it is good enough for heirloom quality traditional Japanese swords, it is certainly good enough for budget sword lines..!

 Most of the reported issues on Balaur Arms are largely to be expected for swords at this kind of price point.
 That is to say, because the blades are made by hand hammer marks, uneven grinds, etc are par for the course (and actually, much closer to the historical originals because of it!).